JorgePe/CodatexRFID-ev3dev/README.md

 - singleshot
 - continuous

-My first script demonstrates singleshot reads.
+There is a script to demonstrate each of these modes.

-Everything here was based on available code from NXC, LeJOS and RobotC for NXT/EV3.
+Everything was based on available code from NXC, LeJOS and RobotC for NXT/EV3.
 Thanks for your work, guys!
 Thanks also to David Lechner that corrected my first cable.
 Despite lots of pictures, pin2 **IS NOT** Ground.

 To use the Codatex RFID Sensor: